bittukumars/Tata_Virtual_intern/README.md

    - Discover which visuals are most effective in different scenarios.

 3. **Creating Effective Visuals**
-   - Apply your skills to create visuals based on business scenarios.
+   - Apply my skills to create visuals based on business scenarios.

 4. **Communicating Insights and Analysis**
-   - Effectively communicate your findings and insights to business leaders.
+   - Effectively communicate my findings and insights to business leaders.

 ### Task 1 - Framing the Business Scenario

 #### Background and Context

-In this task, you'll act as a consultant for an online retail store.
-The CEO and CMO have hired you to analyze their data and provide valuable insights for strategic planning and expansion.
-You need to draft questions that both the CEO and CMO would ask to guide your analysis.
+In this task, i'll act as a consultant for an online retail store.
+The CEO and CMO have hired me to analyze their data and provide valuable insights for strategic planning and expansion.
+I need to draft questions that both the CEO and CMO would ask to guide analysis.
 These questions should encompass both quantitative and qualitative aspects of the business.

 #### Key Deliverable